Tangdixi/DCPathButton/README.md

 		............

-### Parameter illustrte
+### Parameter illustrate

 	  -- Parameter illustrte
 	  Count: 		How many button you want to show, range between 3 to 5, if you set this parameter above 5,it will set the maximum value 5, the same to the minimum value 3.
 	  TotalRadius: 		The radius that whole the buttons expanded, maximum half screen width minus button radius, this parameter shouldn't be 0.
 	  CenterRadius: 	The center button's radius, shouldn't be nil but it already have a normal radius,